Digital Disruption in the Automotive Industry

 In combination with the cars’ telemetry, many mobility service can be automated.
 The cars’ internal systems can make service appointments and order spare parts as well as accessories.
 Vehicles alert drivers about low fuel or battery levels, direct them to the nearest fuel or changing station and pay at the same time.
 They also find restaurants on the way and order products in advance.
 Using built-in voice interfaces such as Amazon Echo, passengers interact with apps and services, get their shopping done, plan their next holidays or search for a parking spot close to a local store.

-Electronic Mobility and Function-on-Demand
+A Future with Electronic Mobility and Function-on-Demand

 Intermodal Mobility Concepts